brootaylor/brootaylor-v3/src/_content/pages/now.md

 lead:
   - This is a place to log what I've got on the go at the moment.
   - Work related stuff, what I'm reading, listening to, watching, learning, planning, and reflecting on.
   - <a href="https://nownownow.com/about">Now pages</a> are quite common these days.
-If you haven't already, maybe make one for yourself!
+If you haven't already, maybe consider making one for yourself.

 bodyClass: "now"

 dateShow: true # Show the date in the header for this page
 date: 2024-03-29T16:10:27.631Z
-updated: 2025-02-15T15:24:27.631Z
+updated: 2025-02-15T16:51:27.631Z

 location:
   locality: Home